nicolaihenriksen/CommunityToolkit.DependencyInjection/README.md

 ## Proposed addition to CommunityToolkit
-Eventually I hope this can be matured enough that I can convert it into an actual pull request into the CommunityToolkit repo.

-**To Kevin:**
-I reached out to you on Discord regarding this, I hope you saw it.
-For now, it is a private repo which I have shared with you in order to mature it.
-I hope you see the benefit in this, and have time to help provide some valuable feedback.
-I can also grant you write-access to the repo so you can work on it directly if you want.
+This repository illustrates a proof-of-concept of a feature which I hope could end up being part of the [.NET Community Toolkit](https://github.com/CommunityToolkit/dotnet).

 ## Problem to solve
+The problem described below is probably the most compelling use case for this feature, however I do see other use cases for it as well.

-Consider a simple WPF application using the `GenericHost` to enable dependency injection following the standard scheme.
+Consider a simple WPF application using the `GenericHost` to enable dependency injection following the standard .NET scheme.
 The approach is nicely described in [this video](https://www.youtube.com/watch?v=j3pl2tkBM1A&t=6s) by [@keboo](https://github.com/Keboo).

-This allows us to extract the "top-most" view from the DI container, however, nested controls inside this view are problematic because they are instantiated by the "XAML parser" and thus require an empty default constructor.
+This allows us to [extract the "top-most" view from the DI container](https://github.com/nicolaihenriksen/CommunityToolkit.DependencyInjection/blob/26eda98270d5d0393ea3a07613b6bcf165fd5b16/SampleApp/App.xaml.cs#L40) (and thus use a non-default constructor).
+However, nested controls inside this view are problematic, because they are "instantiated by the XAML parser" and thus require an empty default constructor.

 Consider a "top-most" view called `MainWindow` using a `UserControl` (or a custom control):